Hubert Henderson: Political career

 Henderson served as President of the Cambridge Union in Michaelmas Term 1912.
 In 1922, he was one of the founders of the Liberal Summer School.
 He was a major contributor to the report of the Liberal Industrial Inquiry entitled Britain's Industrial Future, published in 1928, which advocated a large-scale programme of national development.
 For the 1929 election, Henderson and John Maynard Keynes produced a pamphlet, Can Lloyd George do it?, supporting the Liberal leader's claim to be able to conquer unemployment.

-Henderson was Liberal candidate for Cambridge University at the 1929 general election but was not elected.
+Henderson was the Liberal candidate for Cambridge University at the 1929 general election but was not elected.
 He did not stand for Parliament again.
 He was a member of the West India Royal Commission from 1938 to 1939.
-Henderson was Economic Adviser to His Majesty's Treasury from 1939 to 1944.
+Henderson was the Economic Adviser to His Majesty's Treasury from 1939 to 1944.
 He became a member of the Royal Commission on Population in 1944 and served as chairman in 1946.
 Henderson was Chairman of the Statutory Committee on Unemployment Insurance from 1945 to 1948.